-Recently the police have begun to take a new approach to investigating drug crimes by soliciting tips through social media.
+Recently the police have begun to take a new approach to investigate drug crimes by soliciting tips through social media.
 Many law enforcement departments have created social media accounts to engage the public in helping law enforcement keep their communities safe.
 Police also use social media to track known drug dealers.
 The evidence gained from a suspected drug dealer’s social media account can be used in court to convict them of a drug crime or to prove a parole or probation violation.
-Law enforcement generally does not need a warrant to look at a public social media page.
+Law enforcement generally does not need the warrant to look at a public social media page.

 Types Of Evidence Used In Michigan Drug Crime Cases

 - Audio recordings

 - Police officer testimony